 |Petri Myllymäki, Ph.D., Docent of Computer Science|

 Myllymäki has been an editorial board member, program chair, committee member and reviewer for numerous international scientific journals, conferences and organizations.
-He is currently a member of the National Expert Group on AI and Digitalization, a member of a working group of the national AI strategy initiative, a member of the steering group of the national AI Programme AuroraAI, a member of the University Collegium of University of Helsinki, a member of the Board of Directors of the Nokia Foundation, a member of the Board of Directors of the National IT Center for Science (CSC), and the chair of the Ellis coordination committee.
-He is also a member of the Finnish Academy of Technology and the Finnish Academy of Science and Letters.
+He has served as a member of the National Expert Group on AI and Digitalization, a working group of the national AI strategy initiative, the steering group of the national AI Programme AuroraAI, the national expert group on EU Cluster 4, the University Collegium of University of Helsinki, the Board of Directors of the Nokia Foundation, the Board of Directors of the National IT Center for Science (CSC), the Board of Directors of the ADRA PPP.
+He is a member of the Finnish Academy of Technology and the Finnish Academy of Science and Letters.